alisaifee/coredis/docs/source/compatibility.rst

 LPUSH
 *****

-Prepend one or multiple elements to a list
+Prepends one or more elements to a list.
+Creates the key if it doesn't exist.

 - Documentation: `LPUSH <https://redis.io/commands/lpush>`_
 - Implementation: :meth:`~coredis.Redis.lpush`